Genesis GV60 SUV - Reliability & safety

 Genesis is a relatively new brand in the UK – its first models only arrived in 2021 and the GV60 is its first electric car.
 It’s not starting completely from scratch, because Genesis is closely linked to Hyundai – it’s actually spun off from the Hyundai Genesis luxury car name that has been successful in the US but never took off in the UK.

-This means it’s tough to get a long-term idea of the reliability, especially because the car is also brand new.
-Since electric cars have far fewer moving parts than a petrol or diesel car, they tend to be much more reliable overall, so there’s no reason to think the GV60 will be unreliable.
+It’s tough to get a long-term idea of the GV60’s reliability, but since electric cars have far fewer moving parts than a petrol or diesel car, they tend to be much more reliable overall, so there’s no reason to think the GV60 will be unreliable.

 Genesis GV60 reliability